Lower your interest rate and save money in the long run by paying for points up front.

 The longer that you keep your home and your mortgage, the more you’ll save in the long run, which means buying points may not be worth it if you plan to sell your house before you break even.

 Did you know interest on your mortgage loan is actually tax-deductible, up to $750,000?
 Since points are essentially prepaid interest, they may be deductible, too.
 You should speak with a tax advisor to find out if your points qualify and get more information about how much you can save.

 Learn more about claiming the mortgage interest tax deduction.

-Another option is to put any additional cash towards a larger down payment.
-If you can pay 20% or higher as a down payment, then you don’t have to pay mortgage insurance, which can be expensive.
-Plus, a higher down payment means your principal will be paid-off sooner so you’ll pay lower interest over time anyway.
+Additionally, if you can pay 20% down payment or more, then you don’t have to pay private mortgage insurance (PMI), another added cost.
 Work with your lender or financial advisor to do the math and see what’s the right choice for you.

 Get your finances right, one money move at a time.
 Sign up for our free ebook.